 Power Analysis

 Based on the analysis plan above, we proceeded to a power analysis via simulation.
+The R code used for this power analysis is available online under https://github.com/b-jorges/Motion-Perception-during-Self-Motion/blob/master/PowerAnalysisMotionEstimation.R.
 We first created datasets that would roughly resemble the data we are expecting to collect.
 At the core of the simulation of these datasets is the assumptions that responses could be described by a cumulative Gaussian function (which approximates what is commonly known as “Psychometric Function”).
 The mean of the cumulative Gaussian corresponds to the PSE, and its standard deviation is proportional to the JND.
-We varied the means of the Gaussian according to the self-motion profile: when the observer is static, we expect a mean of the presented velocity value, as no biasing factors should be present.
-When the observer moved opposite to the target, we expected the PSE to be higher, and when the observer moved with the target, we expect the PSE to be lower.ed(Dokka et al., 2015) We estimate this bias at 1/8 of the mean presented self-motion velocity.
-For the standard deviation, we parted from a discrimination threshold of 10 % for the static condition (McKee, 1981), which corresponds roughly to a standard deviation of 15 % of the PSE.
-Where the observer is moving, we expected increased thresholds and therefore an increased standard deviation.
-We expect the standard deviation to be 1/3 higher than the standard deviation for a static observer.
-(Dokka et al., 2015) Additionally, we varied the PSE and SD per subject by multiplying them with random values drawn from a normal distribution with a mean of 1 and a standard deviation of 0.1.
-To account for the fact that our staircase leads to a concentration of responses around the PSE, we drww the stimulus strengths from a distribution centered around the respective PSE with a very high kurtosis.
+We varied the means of the Gaussian according to the self-motion profile.
+Pilot data (see below) show consistently a bias to interpret the dot cloud as faster; when the observer is static, we thus assume a PSE of 2/3 of the presented velocity.
+When the observer moved opposite to the target, we expected the PSE to be higher than in the static condition, and when the observer moved with the target, we expect the PSE to be lower.
+We conducted the power analysis assuming a difference of 1/8 of the mean presented self-motion velocity; (Dokka et al., 2015) found biases up to 50 % of self-motion.
+Their task, directionality judgments about downward motion with a lateral left- or righrward component, bears some similarities to ours, but is different enough to warrant a more conservative estimate for the sake of the power analysis.
+For the standard deviation, we parted from a Weber fraction of 7 % for the static condition (McKee, 1981), which corresponds roughly to a standard deviation of 10 % of the PSE.
+Where the observer is moving, we expected increased JNDs and therefore an increased standard deviation.
+For the sake of this power analysis, we assume that the standard deviation in this case might be 1/4 higher than the standard deviation for a static observer.
+(Dokka et al., 2015) found increases of up to 200 % in thresholds from no self-motion to visually simulated self-motion.
+We choose a much more conservative value to account for task differences.
+Additionally, we varied the PSE and SD per subject by multiplying them with random values drawn from a normal distribution with a mean of 1 and a standard deviation of 0.1.
+To account for the fact that our staircase leads to a concentration of responses around the PSE, we drww the stimulus strengths from a Cauchy distribution with a location of 1 and a scale of 0.02.
 We drew 55 stimulus strengths for this distribution (per combination of target velocity and self-motion, we use two PESTs with about 27 trials each; see above) and fed them into the cumulative Gaussian we established per condition and subject.
 This yielded the answer probability per trial.
 We then used these probabilities to draw binary answers (PEST faster yes/no) from a Bernoulli distribution for each trial.

 We simulated 100 of these data sets, conducted the analyses described above over each and reported the percentage where the Test Model was significantly better than the Null Model.

-With the above values, we achieved a power of 5 % for the differences in thresholds, and a power of 99 % for the differences in PSE.
+With the above values, we achieved a power of 0.925 for the differences in JNDs, and a power of nearly 1 for the differences in PSEs.

-The R code used for this power analysis is available online under https://github.com/b-jorges/Motion-Perception-during-Self-Motion/blob/master/PowerAnalysisMotionEstimation.R.

 Pre-existing Data